-4. Remove books from shelving and place them in boxes in the center of the living room.
+4. Remove books from shelving and place them in boxes in the living room center.

-5. Remove all pictures, mirrors, and hanging items from the walls so that they may be inspected for treatment.
+5. Remove all pictures, mirrors, and hanging items from the walls so that we may inspect them before treatment.

 6. Open any sleeper sofas, futons, or convertible beds for treatment.